Work Permits for Austria

 Expats who are not citizens of EU-member states must obtain a work permit to legally take up employment in Austria.
 This is not a straightforward process, due to the fact there are a number of different types of work permits available depending on an expat's field of work and their level of skill and qualifications.

-Under a Jobseeker Visa, an expat is allowed to visit Austria with the purpose of finding and securing a job, but it does not allow them to work.
+Under a Job Seeker Visa, an expat is allowed to visit Austria for up to six months for the purpose of finding and securing a job, but it does not allow them to work.
 Once expats have secured a suitable position, they must still apply for a relevant work permit.

 *Visa requirements can change at short notice and expats should contact their respective embassy or consulate for the latest details.